Frequently Asked Questions

 5. Is my data safe with Regent FE?

 1. What types of payments does Regent FE offer?

 Regent FE offers Regular local payments in 17 currencies in 35 countries.
 Meaning we use local accounts to complete the pay out.
 Furthermore, Regent FE offers Priority international payments via SWIFT to over 200 countries in 35 currencies.
 Please see our Product section for more information.

-2. Is Regent FE expensive to use comparing to a bank?
+2. Is Regent FE expensive to use compared to a bank?

 Our policy is to have easy to understand tariffs structure and predictable transaction cost without any hidden fees.
-Our fees are more attractive then banks and competitive with the industry leaders among alternative banking solutions.
+Our fees are more attractive than banks and competitive with the industry leaders in payment solutions.
 With us you pay for what you use.
 It is completely free to open the account as long as it is active.
 Please see our tariff plans for yourself here to make sure you get the best value from the market.

 3. Is Regent FE payments service fast?

 88% of all international payments we make are same day.
 Payments through Regent FE move as fast as the international monetary system allows.
 No other method of electronic payment is faster.
 We offer same-day or next-day payments on most G10 currencies - the only time constraint is the speed of the global banking system.
 For payments within the UK, Regent FE uses the Faster Payments scheme that processes payments instantly or in under two hours.